aphyr/risky/README.markdown

 Risky
 =====

-(Hey guys, I'll be porting over tests from our internal suite, and packaging Risky as a gem, in the next few evenings. --Kyle)
+(Hey guys, I'll be porting over tests from our internal suite in the next few evenings. --Kyle)

 A simple, lightweight object layer for Riak.